-6. Robust Policies
+5 Robust Policies

 I now analyze the choice of estimation and policy rule parameters that minimize the loss taking into account uncertainty regarding the natural rate processes.
-I first consider the case in which the policymaker has priors across the natural rate processes; I then turn to the case of a min-max approach to model uncertainty.
+I first consider the case where the policymaker has priors across the natural rate processes; I then turn to the case of a min-max approach to model uncertainty.

-6.1.
-Robust Policy with Priors across Natural Rate DGPs
+5.1 Robust Policy with Priors across Natural Rate DGPs

 I initially assume that the policymaker has well-formed priors over the seven natural rate processes.
 As noted above, I assume that the policymaker does not update these priors based on incoming data.
-I assume a weight of 1/4 for the case of constant natural rates; 1/6 on each of the baseline calibrations of the three natural rate processes, so that the sum of the weights on the baseline calibrations equals 1/2; and 1/12 on each of the three high-variance natural rate processes so that the sum of the weights on the high-variance natural rate processes so that the sum of the weights on the high-variance processes equals 1/4 (Table 4).
+I assume a weight of 1/4 for the case of constant natural rates, 1/6 on each of the baseline calibrations of the three natural rate processes (with the sum of the weights on the baseline calibrations equalling 1/2), and 1/12 on each equal weights on each of the three high-variance natural rate processes (with the sum of the weights on the high-variance processes equalling 1/4).
+The weights are reported in the first column of Table 4.

 For a given combination of a parameterized natural rate estimator and policy rule coefficients, I compute the loss in each model and sum the weighted losses to obtain the expected loss.
-I then numerically find the estimation and policy coefficients that minimize the expected loss (Table 4).
+I then numerically find the estimation and policy coefficients that minimize the expected loss.
+Table 4 reports the results.
+The coefficients of the optimized policy are reported at the top of the table.
 The second through fourth columns report the resulting unconditional standard deviations of the inflation rate, unemployment rate gap, and the nominal interest rate gap, respectively.
 The fifth column reports the resulting loss.
-The final column-the policymaker loss shown in Table 3-reports the minimum attainable loss within the class of estimators and policy rule considered here assuming the natural rate process is known.
+The final column reports the minimum attainable loss (within the class of estimators and policy rule considered here) assuming the natural rate process is known, taken from Table 3, and denoted by $\mathcal{L}^$ .